alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_rails.md

 Refer to the documentation on [buildpack language version updates](deploying_apps.html#buildpack-language-version-updates) for more information.

-Refer to the Cloud Foundry documentation for more information on how to [specify a Ruby version](https://docs.cloudfoundry.org/buildpacks/ruby/index.html#runtime) [external link].
+Refer to the [Cloud Foundry documentation on specifying a Ruby version](https://docs.cloudfoundry.org/buildpacks/ruby/index.html#runtime) for more information.

 ### Web servers